Queries๐Ÿ”—

 from .models import Task

 QueryType extensions are made available in the GraphQL ObjectType extensions after the schema is created.
-The QueryType itself is found in the extensions under a key defined by the QUERY_TYPE_EXTENSIONS_KEY setting.
+The QueryType itself is found in the GraphQL ObjectType extensions under a key defined by the QUERY_TYPE_EXTENSIONS_KEY setting.

-A Field is a class that is used to define a queryable value for a QueryType.
-Usually Fields correspond to fields on the Django model for their respective QueryType.
-In GraphQL, a Field represents a GraphQLField in an ObjectType.
+A Field is used to define a queryable value on a QueryType.
+Usually Fields correspond to fields on the Django Model for their respective QueryType.
+In GraphQL, a Field represents a GraphQLField on an ObjectType.

 A Field always requires a reference from which it will create the proper GraphQL resolver, output type, and arguments for the Field.

-As seen in the QueryType section, you don't need to provide model fields explicitly thanks to auto-generation, but if you wanted to be more explicit, you could add the Fields to the QueryType class body.
-In this case, the Field can be used without a reference, as its attribute name in the QueryType class body can be used to identify the corresponding model field.
+For Fields corresponding to Django Model fields, the Field can be used without passing in a reference, as its attribute name in the QueryType class body can be used to identify the corresponding Model field.

 1